lbryio/lbry.com/content/bounty/lbry-binding.md

 An example of a binding can be found in the [php-api](https://github.com/lbryio/php-api) repo.

 A binding can typically be written using cURL in less than 100 lines of code.
+The repo should be well documented for the wrapper language, have install/setup instructions and tests.

 If you are pursuing this effort, please [email us](mailto:hello@lbry.io) to so we can update this bounty with the current progress.

 Bounty Status:
 Ruby - Under Review
+Lua - In Progress